IA system - report an incident

 Ideally, you should report an incident as soon as possible after it takes place.
 This is to ensure you have a fresh memory of it and to enable those responsible to act and inform others if necessary.

-Who carries out or is responsible for possible measures depends on what has happened.
+Who carries out or is responsible for possible measures depends on the incident.
 This means that different people and functions can become involved.
-This could be your immediate manager, a senior manager, the Security Unit, the Division of Human Resources, the Division of IT, the Environment Unit etc.
+This could be your line manager, a senior manager, the Security Unit, the Division of Human Resources, the Division of IT, the Environment Unit etc.

 What to report?